 We also loved visiting the Brecon Beacons and South Wales on our Wales Road Trip– we can’t wait to go back for more.

 Lastly, Scotland is spectacular at this time of year.
-The changing autumn colours, the festivals and the sheer beauty of the landscape- this should definitely be on your European bucket list.
+The changing autumn colours, the festivals in Edinburgh and the sheer beauty of the landscape- this should definitely be on your European bucket list.
 Here are some of the best scenic drives in Scotland to whet your appetite.

 If you’d like help planning your Scotland trip, here’s our favourite 7-10 day Scotland road trip itinerary– with all the highlights you need to see.